sophiarangelova/sensing-a-vibe/README.md

 Citation

-If you use this code or the IA dataset, please cite:
+If you use this repository, code, or internet aesthetics dataset in academic work, please cite:

+Demo paper
+Rangelova, S. (2026).
+Exploring Art through Internet Aesthetics: A Serendipitous Interface for Artpedia (demo paper).

+Thesis
 Rangelova, S. (2025).
 Sensing a Vibe: Integrating Internet Aesthetics into an Exploratory Interface for the Serendipitous Navigation of the Artpedia Dataset (Master’s thesis, University of Amsterdam).